harperreed/office-avatar-vrm/README.md

-# Anime Neko Girl Office Avatar Web App
+# Anime Neko Girl Web App

 This web application allows you to control an animated Neko Girl avatar using APIs, MQTT, and WebSockets.
+The application is designed to be integrated with notification systems like Home Assistant.

 ## Features